printercu/secure_credentials/README.md

 By default this gem patches Rails::Application to make `#credentials`, `#secrets` and `#encrypted` use Rails-compatible wrapper around SecureCredentials::Store.

-SecureCredentials::Store provides read-write interface for YAML configuration files.
+SecureCredentials::Store provides read-write access to YAML configuration files.
 It supports:

   - both encrypted and plain files,
   - both file-per-environment and multi-environment files.